-1.1 The Supplier shall:

-- (a) comply with all applicable laws, statutes, regulations, and policies relating to anti-bribery and anti-corruption including but not limited to the Bribery Act 2010 (Relevant Requirements); - (b) not engage in any activity, practice or conduct which would constitute an offence under sections 1, 2 or 6 of the Bribery Act 2010 if such activity, practice or conduct had been carried out in the UK; - (c) comply with the Customer's Anti-bribery and Anti-Corruption Policies (annexed to this agreement at schedule [INSERT])] as the Customer may update them from time to time (Relevant Policies). - (d) have and shall maintain in place throughout the term of this agreement its own policies and procedures, including but not limited to adequate procedures under the Bribery Act 2010, to ensure compliance with the Relevant Requirements, the Relevant Policies and clause 1.1(b), and will enforce them where appropriate;] - (e) promptly report to the Customer any request or demand for any undue financial or other advantage of any kind received by the Supplier in connection with the performance of this agreement; - (f) immediately notify the Customer (in writing) if a foreign public official becomes an officer or employee of the Supplier or acquires a direct or indirect interest in the Supplier and the Supplier warrants that it has no foreign public officials as direct or indirect owners, officers or employees at the date of this agreement); and - (g) within [INSERT] months of the date of this agreement, and annually thereafter, certify to the Customer in writing signed by an officer of the Supplier, compliance with this clause 1 by the Supplier and all persons associated with it under clause 1.2.
-The Supplier shall provide such supporting evidence of compliance as the Customer may reasonably request. - 1.2 The Supplier shall ensure that any person associated with the Supplier who is performing services in connection with this agreement does so only on the basis of a written contract which imposes on and secures from such person terms equivalent to those imposed on the Supplier in this clause 1 (Relevant Terms).
+- 1.1 The Supplier shall during the term of this agreement: - (a) comply with all applicable laws, statutes, regulations, and policies and codes relating to anti-bribery and anti-corruption including but not limited to the Bribery Act 2010 (Relevant Requirements); - (b) not engage in any activity, practice or conduct which would constitute an offence under sections 1, 2 or 6 of the Bribery Act 2010 if such activity, practice or conduct had been carried out in the UK; - (c) comply with the Customer's Anti-bribery and Anti-Corruption Policies (annexed to this agreement at schedule [INSERT])] as the Customer may update them from time to time (Relevant Policies). - (d) establish, maintain and enforce its own policies and procedures, including but not limited to adequate procedures under the Bribery Act 2010, to ensure compliance with the Relevant Requirements, the Relevant Policies and clause 1.1(b); - (e) promptly report to the Customer (in writing) if it becomes aware of any breach of clause 1.1(a) or clause 1.1(b), or has reason to believe that it has received a request or demand for any undue financial or other advantage in connection with the performance of this agreement; - (f) immediately notify the Customer (in writing) if a foreign public official becomes an officer or employee of the Supplier or acquires a direct or indirect interest in the Supplier and the Supplier warrants that it has no foreign public officials as direct or indirect owners, officers or employees at the date of this agreement); and - (g) within two months of the date of this agreement, and [annually thereafter]1 certify to the Customer in writing signed by an officer of the Supplier, compliance with this clause 1 by the Supplier and all persons referred to in clause 1.2.
+The Supplier shall provide such supporting evidence of compliance as the Customer may reasonably request. - 1.2 The Supplier shall ensure that any of its agents, consultants, contractors, subcontractors or other persons engaged in performance of the Supplier's obligations under this agreement do so only on the basis of a written contract which imposes on and secures from such person terms equivalent to those imposed on the Supplier in this clause 1 (Relevant Terms).
 The Supplier shall be responsible for the observance and performance by such persons of the Relevant Terms and shall be directly liable to the Customer for any breach by such persons of any of the Relevant Terms.